Ryu Ho-jeong: Career

 On 28 November 2023, Ryu announced that she has informally left the Justice Party.
 Ryu said she is only maintaining Party membership to keep her seat as a proportional representative.
 In Korean election law, if a member of Parliament elected through proportional representation leaves the party, they also lose their seat as an elected lawmaker.
 Ryu rejected the Party's plan to create an electoral alliance of left-wing parties agreed by the Justice Party and the Green Party.
-Ryu and fellow Justice Party member of parliament Jang Hye-young have expressed interest in creating an alliance called the "Third Power."
+Ryu and fellow Justice Party member of parliament Jang Hye-young have expressed interest in creating an alliance called the Third Power.
 The two Justice Party lawmakers have stated that "progressive politics alone have failed" and aim to bring together all political factions that are opposed to the Democratic Party and the People Power Party.
-This includes Yang Hyang-ja's centrist science politics party, Hope of Korea, and Keum Tae-seop's also centrist liberal party, A New Choice.
+This includes Yang Hyang-ja's centrist science politics party, Hope of Korea, and Keum Tae-seop's also centrist liberal party, New Choice.

 On the morning of 30 November 2023, Jang Hye-young announced her departure from Third Power and return to the Justice Party.
 The reason given for her departure are unclear, but it comes after right-wing politicians in Third Power used sexist language to criticize a strike that was ongoing of female game developers due to gender-based discrimination in video game development.

 On 17 December 2023, Ryu attended on the founding convention of New Choice Party with some members of Third Power.
 She has kept a distance from the Justice Party after late 2023 and announced to become a part of Keum's new party.
 However by South Korean electoral law, proportional representative MPs can't hold their own seat in parliament if they withdraw from their original party.
 Thus Ryu declared that she will act as a member of New Choice Party without official withdrawal from Justice Party, she was criticized by remaining members of Justice Party.

 On 15 January 2024, Ryu announced her departure from the Justice Party.
 In doing so, and in accordance to election law, Ryu also forfeit her role as a proportional representative Member of Parliament for the Justice Party.
 She then joined New Choice to prepare for the upcoming 2024 parliamentary election.
 Following the merger of the New Choice Party with the New Reform Party, Ryu initially declared her candidacy for the New Reform Party in Seongnam Bundang A. However on March 22, she announced that she would be withdrawing from the race.